Southwater: Football

 Southwater has two amateur football teams, Southwater FC and Southwater Royals FC.

 Southwater FC were founded in 1958, and currently play at the Southwater Sports Club.
 The club, nicknamed The Swifts, currently play in the Southern Combination Football League.

 Southwater Royals FC were founded in 1997, originally known as Royal United.
 The club are currently based at The Ghyll, Southwater.

 Bowls

 The Southwater Bowls Club were founded in 1990.
 The clubhouse is located next to The Ghyll, Southwater.

+Freedom of the Parish

+The following people and military units have received the Freedom of the Parish of Southwater.